j-hach/excel13-crash-registry/README.md

 It occurs randomly after file access by other users.

   Files are shared and accessed by different users in a shared drive.
-  Error pops out whenever VBA codes are compiled.
+  Error pops up whenever VBA codes are compiled.
   - Pressing "Enable Macro" button
   - Inputting any shortcuts which require a Macro compilation (e.g. Ctrl+S, Ctrl+C...)